-From the study it was found out that most of respondents were in primary and primary drop outs with 58.33% followed by tertiary, secondary and university with 20.00%, 13.33% and 8.33% respectively.
+From the study it was found out that most of respondents were in primary and dropouts with 58.33% followed by tertiary, secondary and university with 20.00%, 13.33% and 8.33% respectively.

-Those who were at a university level included the headteachers and those at tertiary were most especially teachers.
-Primary included some of the parents who dropped out of school due to failure to raise money for school fees and in primary school children.
+Those who were at a university level included the head teachers and those at tertiary were most especially teachers.
+Primary included some of the parents who dropped out of school due to failure to raise money for school fees for primary school children.

-4.2 Different kinds of Learning Materials
+4.2 Different kinds of Instructional Materials

-Table 4: Different kinds of Learning Materials
+Table 4: Different kinds of Instructional Materials

 Types Frequency Percentage

 Animations 21 35.00

 Exercises 10 16.67

 Manipulative 6 10.00

-Study Guides and tours 11 18.33
+Study guides and tours 11 18.33

-Website Activities 9 15.00
+Website activities 9 15.00

 Others 3 5.00

 Total 60 100.00

-From the study, it was found out that most of the respondents were familiar with animations with 35.00% followed by study guides and tours, exercises, website activities and others with 18.33%, 16.67%, 15.00%, and 5.00% respectively.
+From the study, it was found out that most of the respondents were familiar animations with 35.00% followed by study guides and tours exercises, website activities and others with 18.33%, 16.67%, 15 00% and 5.00 respectively.